apjanco/GAM/archivematica.md

 23. Now `$ cd /srv/GAM` and type `$ python manage.py import_dip`.

-24.
-## Transfer AIP and DIP to storage

-Log in to gotita at 192.241.128.56 switch to root `sudo su -` activate the virtual env `source /usr/local/lib/python-virtualenv/gam_app/bin/activate` `cd  /srv/GAM` now `python manage.py import_dip`
-Select the bag you just uploaded and wait for the script to complete.
-It is good practice to confirm in the control panel that the bag was upladed.
-You can also inspect the new files in admin by selecting imagen, filter by the bag, and click the link.
+24. Select the number next to the bag you'd like to import.
+Keep in mind that the server only has 20GB of storage.
+It is important to clear out bags once they're imported of you'll get an 'out of storage' message.

+25. Once the script completes, the files are now ready.
+It is good practice to log in to admin and check that images from the bag you just imported are visible on the site.

+---

+26. The VM on the BADL only has 300GB of space.
+Once you're finished processing 2-3 bags, you'll need to move the completed AIPs and DIPs to the 4TB drive.

+... to do this ...

+---
 Problem cases:

 	get() returned more than one Imagen